ProteinCalc Logo

 Key Takeaways

-• A practical meal framework is 25-35 g protein at main meals plus one or two backup snacks.
+• A practical meal framework is often 25-35 g protein at main meals plus one or two 15-25 g backup snacks, adjusted to body size, kidney health, symptoms, activity, and care-team guidance.

 Who This Meal Plan Is For